Albert has scared the shit out of dozens of people over the years.

 It simply isn’t in him.

-He’s very predictable, but never who some guesses he is: an uncle, a grandfather, an unsocial neighbor?
+He’s very predictable, but never who some guess he is: an uncle, a grandfather, an unsocial neighbor?

 An ever-present family sentinel.